apache/royale-asjs/README.md

 ## Building the source

 FlexJS is a large project.
-It requires some build tools which must be installed prior to building the SDK.
-Some of these have different licenses.
-See the **Software Dependencies** section for more information on the external dependencies below.
+It requires some build tools, such as Google Closure Tools, which must be installed prior to building the SDK.
+Some of these may have different licenses.
+You will be prompted during the build to acknowledge these licenses.

 Linux support is currently experimental and while it is possible to compile the SDK it has not been fully tested.